ChrisWhealy/Cordova-Create/README.md

   An array of objects representing the new or updated elements within the `<widget>` element.

-To change the module's configuration, edit the file, providing your own values for the configuration options described above.
+To change the project's configuration, edit the file, providing your own values for the configuration options described above.

 [Top](#top)